Super-Resolved Canopy Height Mapping from Sentinel-2 Time Series Using Airborne LiDAR HD Reference Data across Metropolitan France: Results and Discussion

 \subsubsection{Qualitative Results}

 In this subsection, we qualitatively evaluate the capacity of our algorithm to produce sharp and fine-grained textures at 5 and 2.5~m resolutions.
 Evaluating super-resolution can be a challenging task, as the evaluation metrics often do not take into account geometric distortions between two datasets~\citep{11010858}.
 Moreover, in our case, in the absence of similar algorithms, SR metrics might be difficult to interpret for our results alone.
 Therefore, we present visual results of our algorithm as well as Frequency Attenuation Profiles (FAP) for the SR task.
-Moreover, note that the quantitative results of tree height prediction showed in the previous subsection can also be used to qualify the super-resolution task.

 Figure~\ref{fig:superregression} illustrates the predictions obtained for a $640\times640$~m forest patch located in the south-west of France.
 A progressive gain in spatial detail can be observed when moving from the 10~m prediction (Subfigure~\ref{fig:10m}) to the 5~m (Subfigure~\ref{fig:5m}) and finally to the 2.5~m prediction (Subfigure~\ref{fig:2.5m}).
 For comparison, we additionally provide bicubic upsampling of the 10~m and 5~m models outputs to 5~m (Subfigure~\ref{fig:up5m}) and 2.5~m (Subfigure~\ref{fig:up2.5m}), respectively.
 This allows us to highlight the benefit of deep-learning-based super-resolution compared with a classical interpolation method.